 Going out for the day or on holiday?

-You may find The Rough Guide to Accessible Britain of use as it gives details on sites for families with children with disabilities.
+- Accessible Guide - You may find The Rough Guide to Accessible Britain of use as it gives details on sites for families with children with disabilities.

-The website 'Day Out With The Kids' will also help you find something to do during the weekend or holiday period.
+- Day Out With The Kids - The website 'Day Out With The Kids' will also help you find something to do during the weekend or holiday period.

-The Kent Autistic Trust are able to provide an Autism Alert Card.
+- The Kent Autistic Trust are able to provide an Autism Alert Card.
 This can be used to alert police and other emergency services to the fact that the holder has an Autistic Spectrum Condition.
 This will indicate that the holder may have difficulty with communicating or may exhibit behaviours which may seem strange or be misinterpreted.
 This card is of most benefit to those accessing the community independently.
 Contact Kent Autistic Trust on 01634 405168 for further information

 - A guide to supporting students with autism - The aim of this document is to provide an overview of what autism is, how it can affect people, the inherent challenges in teaching and supporting people, and some positive strategies to provide the best support.